Network Inversion for Uncertainty-Aware Out-of-Distribution Detection: Quantitative Results

 We evaluate the effectiveness of our approach to uncertainty-aware out-of-distribution detection across four benchmark image classification datasets: MNIST \citep{deng2012mnist}, FashionMNIST \citep{xiao2017fashionmnistnovelimagedataset}, SVHN, and CIFAR-10 \citep{cf}.
 To assess OOD detection performance, we follow a one-vs-rest evaluation strategy: the model is trained exclusively on one dataset and evaluated on the remaining three as OOD sources.

 Table~\ref{tab:results} presents the accuracy for uncertainty-aware OOD detection across all pairs of datasets.
 Each row corresponds to a model trained on one of the datasets and diagonal entries represent the in-distribution (ID) performance measured on the standard test set of the training dataset.
 Off-diagonal entries indicate OOD detection performance, where the accuracy represents how well the model distinguishes out-of-distribution samples by correctly classifying them into the garbage class.
 High values across both diagonal and off-diagonal entries demonstrate that the model maintains strong classification performance on ID data while reliably identifying OOD inputs.
-We also observe that while the majority of OOD samples are correctly assigned to the garbage class, a small percentage of the samples can still be misclassified into in-distribution classes.
-However, a significant finding is that the least confidently classified in-distribution sample is still more confidently classified compared to the most confidently misclassified out-of-distribution sample, suggesting the existence of a clear threshold.